-I remember being a first year teacher and thinking that staying late made me a good teacher.
+I remember being a first-year teacher and thinking that staying late made me a good teacher.
 I would sometimes stay till 6:00 or 7:00.
 One week my mom had my dog and I stayed till 8:00 each night.
 All in the name of being a good teacher.
 While I understand that being a good teacher does sometimes take staying late, it doesn’t take staying late to be a good teacher.

-I am actually convinced that if we manage our time well, we become better teachers.
-When we manage our time in a way that we leave work at work and go home at a decent time, then we become better humans.
-Which ultimately makes us better teachers, moms, wives, sisters, husbands (sorry…I was getting a little gender specific there with the female teacher stereotype).
+I am actually convinced that if we manage our time well, we become happier, more joyful, and better teachers.
+When we manage our time in a way that we leave work at work and go home at a decent time, then we become happier, more joyful, and better humans.

 5 Mindset Shifts to Help Teachers Manage Time Better

 Instead of having the mindset that “I will leave early one or two days a week,” flip the mindset.
 “I will stay late one or two nights a week.”
 The rest of the days, leave on time.
 Go home.
 Relax.
 Take the dogs on a walk.
 And for the love, DON’T DO TEACHER STUFF AT HOME!!!!!!!!!!

-I know one thing I am guilty of (in both a professional and personal setting) is feeling the need to stick to my schedule.
+I know one thing I am guilty of (in both a professional and personal setting) is feeling the need to stick to my schedule at all times.
 Stick to my plan.
 Stick to my to-do list.

 I haven’t gotten on my soapbox in a while…so here I go…

-As teachers, we just always feel like we need to do everything that is asked of us and keep our mouths shut.
+As teachers, we always feel like we need to do everything that is asked of us and keep our mouths shut.
 But I think there is a time and place to stand up for ourselves and our profession.
 And sometimes you just need to say NO!